gesistsa/adaR/data-raw/benchmark.md

     [32] "&url=https://www.fao.org/europe/en"

-These are clearly invalid urls and thus should not be parsed into anything else then NA.
+These are clearly invalid urls and thus should not be parsed into anything else then `NA`.
 Before parsing `adaR` always checks if a URL is WHATWG conform.
-If it is not, NA is returned.
-AFAIK, urltools does not provide such a test and tries to parse everything.
+If it is not, `NA` is returned. `urltools` does not provide such a test and tries its best to parse any input.

 A downside of this strict rule is that URLS without a protocol are not parsed.